szabgab/perlmaven.com/sites/en/pages/lock-and-unlock-hash.md

 You can `lock_hash` and later you can `unlock_hash` if you'd like to make some changes to it.

-In this example you can 3 differen actions, each one would raise an exception if someone tries to call them on a locked hash.
+In this example you can see 3 different actions commented out.
+Each one would raise an exception if someone tries to call them on a locked hash.
 After we unlock the hash we can execute those actions again.

 I tried this both in perl 5.40 and 5.42.